ComputeCanada/magic_castle/docs/README.md

 **default_value** = `false`

-Determines wether the base image packages will be upgraded during the first boot or not.
+Determines whether the base image packages will be upgraded during the first boot or not.
 By default, all packages are upgraded.
 If `skip_upgrade` set to `true`, no package will be upgraded on first boot.

-**Post build modification effect**: No effect on currently built instnaces and instances created after the modification will take into consideration the new value of the parameter to determine wether they should upgrade the base image packages or not.
+**Post build modification effect**: No effect on currently built instances.
+Ones created after the modification will take into consideration the new value of the parameter to determine whether they should upgrade the base image packages or not.

 ### 4.19 puppetfile (optional)